Tosyne1-cell/LITA-_Classes_Documentation/README.md

 ###  For Data Cleaning and Preparations
 In the initial phase of the Data Cleaning and Preparations, we perfprm the following actrion;
-i.
-Data loading and inspection ii.
-Handling missing variables iii.
+1. Data loading and inspection
+2. Handling missing variables
+3. .
 Data Cleaning and and Formatting

+### Exploring Data Analysis
+EDA involves the exporing of Data to answer some questions about the data use such as;

+-What is the staff ID
+-What is the Stafe state of origin
+-The total Number of staff
+-What is the salarry of Each staff?